Exploring Iterative Controllable Summarization with Large Language Models: Abstract

 \section{Abstract}

 Large language models (LLMs) have demonstrated remarkable performance in abstractive summarization tasks.
 However, their ability to precisely control summary attributes (e.g., \textit{length} or \textit{topic}) remains underexplored, limiting their adaptability to specific user preferences.
 In this paper, we systematically explore the controllability of LLMs.
-To this end, we revisit summary attribute measurements and introduce iterative evaluation metrics, \textit{failure rate} and \textit{average iteration count} to precisely evaluate controllability of LLMs, rather than merely assessing errors.
+To this end, we revisit summary attribute measurements and introduce iterative evaluation metrics, \textit{failure rate} and \textit{average iteration count}, to more precisely evaluate controllability beyond assessment of errors.
 Our findings show that LLMs struggle more with numerical attributes than with linguistic attributes.
 To address this challenge, we propose a guide-to-explain framework (GTE) for controllable summarization.
-Our GTE framework enables the model to identify misaligned attributes in the initial draft and guides it in self-explaining errors in the previous output.
-By allowing the model to reflect on its misalignment, GTE generates well-adjusted summaries that satisfy the desired attributes with robust effectiveness, requiring surprisingly fewer iterations than other iterative approaches.
+GTE enables the model to identify misaligned attributes in the initial draft and guides it to self-explain errors in the previous output.
+By encouraging reflection on attribute misalignment, GTE generates well-adjusted summaries that satisfy the desired attributes with robust effectiveness while requiring surprisingly fewer iterations than other iterative approaches.